-Lets face it, many of us watch our energy bills creep up during the peak of winter – we need to keep warm after all, however a warmer household doesn’t need to result in a blown out energy bill.
+Many of us watch our energy bills creep up during the peak of winter - however a warmer household doesn’t need to result in a blown out energy bill.

 Light bulbs that change colour with the tap of an app, coffee machines you can talk to, and ovens that know exactly how long to cook your food – smart homes are no longer a thing of the past.
 They’re here and a powerful way to reduce your energy usage during the colder months.

 These devices optimize your energy use by only heating your home when you’re there, or when you’re awake to enjoy it.

 The Nest Thermostat for example, automatically adjusts the temperature after users set it manually for the first few days to establish usage patterns and preferences - mind blown!